ferdlg/ferdlg/README.md

-# ¡Hola!
-Soy Mafe 👋
+# Hello!
+I'm Mafe 👋

-## Sobre mí
+## About Me
-👩🏼‍💻 Soy estudiante de Desarrollo de Software en búsqueda de mi meta de convertirme en una ingeniera de software.
-Mi pasión por la tecnología me impulsa a explorar y aprender constantemente.
+👩🏼‍💻 I'm a Software Development student on a journey to achieve my goal of becoming a software engineer.
+My passion for technology drives me to constantly explore and learn.

-## Intereses Variados
+## Diverse Interests
-🌱 Además del código, disfruto pasar tiempo al aire libre y conectar con la naturaleza.
-También me fascina aprender sobre ciencia, historia y arte para ampliar mis horizontes.
+🌱 Beyond code, I enjoy spending time outdoors and connecting with nature.
+I'm also fascinated by learning about science, history, and art to broaden my horizons.

-## Mis Objetivos
+## My Goals
-🎯 Mi enfoque está en contribuir al mundo del desarrollo creando soluciones eficientes e innovadoras.
-Siempre estoy dispuesta a asumir nuevos retos y a seguir aprendiendo en cada paso.
+🎯 My focus is on contributing to the world of development by creating efficient and innovative solutions.
+I'm always ready to take on new challenges and continue learning with every step.

-## Tecnologías
+## Technologies

-- python 🐍
+- Python 🐍
 - Java ☕
-- php 🐘
+- PHP 🐘
-- html
+- HTML
-- css
+- CSS
 - JavaScript
-- MySql
+- MySQL

-## Conéctate conmigo
+## Connect with Me
-📫 ¡Conéctate conmigo en [LinkedIn](https://www.linkedin.com/in/mafe-pardo-369922219)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/mafe-pardo-369922219)

-¡Gracias por visitar mi repositorio! 🌟
+Thank you for visiting my repository! 🌟